highcharts-for-python/highcharts-core/README.rst

 *********************

 We welcome contributions and pull requests!
-For more information, please see the :doc:`Contributor Guide <contributing>`.
-And thanks to all those who've already
+For more information, please see the `Contributor Guide <https://highcharts-core.readthedocs.io/en/latest/contributing.html>`.
+And thanks to all those who've already contributed!
-contributed:

-.. include:: _contributors.rst

 -------------------